 f.
 Remind shoppers of previous engagements

-You can also boost sales by reminding customers of items they have previously viewed.
+You can also boost sales by reminding customers of the items they have previously viewed.
 This will differ for each customer.

 For high-traffic sites like Kogan, which has daily offers, customers may find it difficult to locate items they previously viewed.
 Being able to view items based on their search history makes it easy to find products they previously considered.